acceleratedscience/openad-service-smi-ted/README.md

 3. After the build is complete, execute the following command to run the container and have the server available on port 8080:
    `docker run -p 8080:8080 smi-ted-app`

-4. In a new terminal session start the OpenAD Toolkit:<br>
+4. Open a new terminal session and start the OpenAD Toolkit:<br>
    `openad`<br>

 5. At the OpenAD Toolkit command line execute the following command to create a new service for accessing the local server started in step 5:<br>